dra2020/dra-analytics/docs/compactness.md

 Extracting the geometric properties of district shapes allows their compactness to be computed later when the full shapes themselves are no longer available.
-Use the [poly library](https://www.npmjs.com/package/@dra2020/baseclient) to extract the geometric properties.
+Use the [Poly](https://www.npmjs.com/package/@dra2020/baseclient) library to extract the geometric properties.
 The properties themselves can either use geodesic (curved earth) or cartesian (flat earth) calculations.

 ### calcReock (REOCK)